ammamxitaryan-maker/mnemine/docs/ENHANCEMENT_SUMMARY.md

-# Mnemine Application Enhancement Summary
+﻿# NONMINE Application Enhancement Summary

 ## Executive Summary

-This document provides a comprehensive summary of all enhancements made to the Mnemine application while strictly preserving all existing functionality. **No features, components, or behaviors have been modified, disabled, or removed.**
+This document provides a comprehensive summary of all enhancements made to the NONMINE application while strictly preserving all existing functionality. **No features, components, or behaviors have been modified, disabled, or removed.**

 ## Enhancement Overview